4 - Making garden candles

 Important:

-• When pouring, make sure the pot is flat and on a sturdy surface.
+- Pour yourself in, making sure the pot is level and on a firm surface.

-• Check the temperature of the wax with a thermometer.
+- Check the temperature of the wash with a thermometer.